 Cut out the distractions

-Trying to focus and cut out distractions can be one of the toughest aspects of working from anywhere and everywhere, but you do have options for helping you stay on track.
-A pair of noise-cancelling headphones like the Bose QuietComfort 25 ($178 on Amazon) or the Sony WH1000XM3 ($348 on Amazon) can help you keep your mind on the job.
+Trying to focus and eliminate distractions can be one of the toughest aspects of working from anywhere and everywhere, but there are strategies and tools that can help you stay on track.
+A pair of noise-canceling headphones like the Bose QuietComfort 45 ($279 on Amazon) or the Sony WH-1000XM3 ($348 on Amazon) can help you keep your mind on the job.

 We’d also recommend assessing the spaces you might be working in.
 Is there a quieter corner of a restaurant or a quieter train car you can take advantage of?
 Is a horde of school kids who’ve been dismissed for the day about to invade the coffee shop you’ve chosen?
 This is easier to gauge in places you know well, but try to consider these questions everywhere you go.

 Lastly, with no boss looking over your shoulder, staying on track can be a challenge at times.
-We’d recommend making use of the built-in tools on your phone (Screen Time on iOS and Digital Wellbeing on Android) to limit the time you spend on social media apps and games—you might even want to turn on airplane mode while you’re working to stop the flood of notifications (find more tips here).
+We’d recommend making use of the built-in tools on your phone (Screen Time on iOS and Digital Wellbeing on Android) to limit the time you spend on social media apps and games—you might even want to turn on airplane mode while you’re working to stop the flood of notifications.

 The good news is that as industries change, life for remote workers is getting easier, with a lot of public spaces and businesses now set up to cater for people with laptops.
-It’s certainly a lot easier to work on the go now than it was a couple of years ago, so if you haven’t ventured out of the office for a while, you might be surprised at how much stuff you can get done.
+It’s certainly a lot easier to work on the go now than it was a couple of years ago, and even the future of office work looks likely to change.